tahaafzal5/the-rust-programming-language/Notes.md

 * Structs allow us to structure custom, related values into a meaningful group.
 * Like in tuples, the values in structs can have different data types.
 * Unlike in tuples, we can name these groups of values so we don't have to rely on the order of the values.
-* We create `instance` of `struct`s using `{}` and the ending curly brace has  a `;`.
+* We create an `instance` of a `struct` using `{}` and the ending curly brace has  a `;`.
 * To access a specific value in the struct, we use the dot notation.
 * If the instance is mutable, we can use dot notation to change the value in that instance.
-The entire instance should be mutable; Rust doesn't allow certain fields to be mutable.
+* The entire instance should be mutable; Rust doesn't allow certain fields to be mutable.
 * As with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return a new instance.
   * It makes sense to name the function parameters with the same name as the struct fields, but if there's many fields in the Struct, this can be tedious.
-  * There's a solution: Field Init Shorthand
+  * There's a solution: "Field Init Shorthand"
     * If the parameters are exactly the same as the struct field names, we can use the field init shorthand.
 See `build_user_2`.
 * Sometimes, we want to create a new instance of a struct that includes most of the values from another instance but changes some.
 We can do this with the "Struct Update Syntax"
     * ``` Rust